hakankoklu/50booksAyear/2020/midnight_pera_palace.md

 ### Occupation

-* On the same day the Allies began their occupation, an Ottoman filed commander names Mustafa Kemal checked into a room in the Pera Palace.
+* On the same day the Allies began their occupation, an Ottoman field commander named Mustafa Kemal checked into a room in the Pera Palace.
 * In that event, the British would need experienced natives like himself to help manage the situation.
 "What I want to know," Mustafa Kemal said to G. Ward Price, "is the proper quarter to which I can offer my services in that capacity."
 Price reported his conversation to British officers at the Pera Palace, but the response was dismissive.
-* His energetic hob hunt had also made his name much better known than when he first arrived in Istanbul.
+* His energetic job hunt had also made his name much better known than when he first arrived in Istanbul.
 By early 1919, Mustafa Kemal seems finally to have come to the attention of Allied authorities, with plans put in place to arrest him and deport him to Malta as a subversive endangering the armistice.
 * Non-Muslims were the city's barkeeps and bankers, its brothel owners and restaurateurs, its exporters and hoteliers.
 As late as 1922, Greeks still owned 1169 of 1413 restaurants in the city, compared with 97 owned by Muslim Turks, 57 by Armenians, and 44 by Russians.

 ### Resistance

 * The American high commissioner in the city, Admiral Mark Bristol, had sent a raft of telegrams arguing that the partition of the country would inflame the local sentiment against the occupation and provide yet another specific cause around which the nationalists could coalesce. ...
-News of the Serves accord had precisely the effect that Admiral Bristol and other had predicted.
+News of the Serves accord had precisely the effect that Admiral Bristol and others had predicted.
 It was one thing for Ottoman officials to give up the outlying parts of the empire but agreeing to the effective partition of Anatolia and the elimination of local control over Istanbul and the Straits was a monumental concession.
 * In early October 1920, King Alexander of Greece went walking with his German shepherd.
 Along the way, his dog leapt on a Barbary macaque, a monkey that belonged to one of the palace gardeners.
 Another monkey rallied to the defense, and the king ended up with a severe bite.
 He thought little of it at the time, but within a few days the bite turned septic.
-The king took to his bed and died before the month was out
+The king took to his bed and died before the month was out.
 * Some 213000 people, mainly Greek Orthodox and Armenian families who had lived in Smyrna for countless generations, left it for good.
 Three-quarters of the city was in ruins.
 * "Foreigners are nervous ... remembering the fate of Smyrna," Ernest Hemingway reported from the scene, "and have booked outgoing trains for the weeks ahead."
 * Mehmed joined the British commander for his last crossing of the Bosphorus, a short ride to the British battleship *Malaya*, and a long sea journey toward voluntary exile.
 Harington had hoped the sultan would give him a small token to commemorate the event - a cigarette case, perhaps - but Mehmed instead entrusted him with looking after his five wives, whom he left at the palace.